-CNC Computer Numerical Control Machining: A type of machining process that involves the use of computers to control machine tools including lathes, mills, routers and grinders.
+CNC Computer Numerical Control Machining: A type of machining process that involves the use of computers to control machine tools including lathes, mills, routers, and grinders.

 Connecting Rod: A forged engine component that connects the piston to the crank or crankshaft in an alternating piston engine.
-Together with the crankshaft, it converts the reciprocating motion into rotating motion.
+Together with the crankshaft, it converts the reciprocating motion into a rotating motion.
 The connecting rods can also convert the rotary motion into reciprocating motion.

-Copper: A soft, malleable and ductile metal with very high thermal and electrical conductivity.
+Copper: A soft, malleable, and ductile metal with very high thermal and electrical conductivity.

 Crankshaft: An elongated forged metal component in certain machines that transforms rectilinear movement into circular or inverse movement.

 Die Lubricant: A material sprayed, swabbed, or otherwise applied during forging to reduce friction and/or provide thermal insulation between the workpiece and the dies.
-Lubricants also facilitate release of the part from the dies and provide thermal insulation.
+Lubricants also facilitate the release of the part from the dies and provide thermal insulation.